MaryMay1923/CS-330/README.md

 Functions in C++ can be called and declared in almost any order so long as the function is declared in or before the main function, and that function is called in main.
 There are no recursive functions in main either.
 C++ cannot explicitly return more than one variable in a function.
 However, if you return an array, list, or object, you can store multiple values in them and achieve essentially the same thing.
 Parameters of a function are pass-by-reference, but augment are pass by value.
 Any augments, parameters, and variables are stored on a stack by default.
 If you want to save things in a heap, you must explicitly code that.

+## Scope
+Variables declaired outside a code block (code that is surrounded by curly brackets) can be accessed within the code block.
+Often times they will need to be referenced in the parameters of a code block though.
+However, a variable declaied within a code block is local to that block and cannot be referenced outside of it unless it is returned in some fashion.
+This is the case for both functions and loops, so it is important to note.

 ### Side Effects
 Side effects are possible in C++.
 Oftentimes these communication errors are caused by accidentally modifying a global variable.
 In general, it’s good practice to reduce how many global variables you have in your code anyways.
 In general, if a side effect is happening, it’s always good practice to use a debugger.